UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

 This is the kind of analysis that that is both fun, and annoying.

   - The fun part is that we’ve got a bunch of data
-  - The annyoing part is that we’ve got to figure out what any of it means.
+  - The annoying part is that we’ve got to figure out what any of it means.

-**Note that I’m going to break every rule and make a pile of sub-datasets, change names, and generally set up a wickedly tottering data pipeline.** But, this is always how exploratory work goes, then you clean and refactor to build toward something more hardened.
+**Note that I’m going to break every rule and make a pile of sub-datasets, change names, and generally set up a wickedly tottering data pipeline.** But, this is always how exploratory work goes, then you clean and redactor to build toward something more hardened.

 # Learning about the data